API1619/test/README.md

 # TEST REPOSITORY

-- To test the giyhub desktop
+- To test the GitHub Desktop